armstrong/armstrong.core.arm_layout/README.rst

 armstrong.core.arm_layout
 =========================
-Provides layout related code for use in Armstrong and Django projects.

-``arm_layout`` provides you with tools to help streamline displaying content from within your application.
+Provides layout and templating features for use in Armstrong and Django projects. ``arm_layout`` provides tools to help streamline displaying content and excels at rendering standardized, model-specific templates that are easy to share or overwrite to be as general or specific as you need.
+Render your model objects wherever you need them in your templates without worrying about object specifics or view logic.

 Usage